Farm Grown Products

 Each year we add new products and try to innovate around what we can produce & preserve.
 We try to utilize crops that are in abundance during the growing season and animal products that are more difficult to sell.
 We produce savory spreads, soups, stocks, broth, etc. made with our produce, herbs and pasture-raised meat.

-Look for our farm to table products: Garlic Scape Pesto, Baba Ganoush, Carrot Ginger Soup (with dairy & vegan), Chicken Stock, Baking Lard, Pork Noodle Broth and Pasture-Raised Bone Broth.
+Look for our farm to table products: Garlic Scape Pesto, Veggie Burgers, Carrot Ginger Soup, Chicken Stock, Baking Lard and Pasture-Raised Bone Broth.